E.P. "Tom" Sawyer State Park

 Park closes daily at 10 p.m.
 Park opens daily at dawn.
 Trails and some access points are subject to close daily at dusk.

 For the safety and security of our patrons, children under the age of 13 must have a responsible, paid adult present on pool deck with them at all times.
 Children 13-16 must have responsible adult present at facility; that parent does not have to pay to enter pool deck unless desired.
 Call the pool house for more information at 502-429-7270.

 Credit and Cash accepted, no bills over $50 please.

 • Ages 13 & up: $8.00

 Meetings, Weddings, Pool Parties

 With more than 5,720 square footage of space, the Sawyer Hayes Community Center can entertain up to 200 people depending on your event.
+For information and availability on the Sawyer Hayes Community Center call 502-245-2296.
 Poolside birthday parties are available Memorial Day through Labor Day.
-Call us at 502-429-7270 for information on hosting your birthday party at our pool!
-For more information about hosting a group or wedding CLICK HERE.
+Call 502-429-7270 for information on hosting a birthday party at the pool!
+For more information about groups and weddings CLICK HERE.

 Things to Do

 Sawyer Dog Park was the first official off-leash dog park in our community.
 Sawyer Dog Park is located in the northeast corner of the park property across Freys Hill Road from the main park entrance.
 The park spans across approximately six acres and is divided into three two-acre areas: one for small dogs (dogs under 30 pounds) and two for all dogs.
 Membership to the Louisville Dog Run Association is required to enter the dog park.
 For more information on the Louisville Dog Run Association, please visit www.louisvilledogs.com.